2018 Armenian Revolution: Nomination of Sargsyan for the post of Prime Minister

 Demonstrations and protests began in March 2018, when members of the Republican Party did not exclude the option of nominating Serzh Sargsyan for the prime minister's post.
-This meant a continuation of Sargsyan's rule (as either Prime Minister or President) since March 2007.
+This meant a continuation of Sargsyan's rule (as either prime minister or president) since March 2007.
 He had amended the constitution in 2015 to remove term limits which would have prevented him doing this.

 Protesters had vowed to block the party's headquarters on April 14, where leaders were going to gather to formally nominate Serzh Sargsyan for prime minister.
-The Republican Party held its meeting outside of capital Yerevan and unanimously voted to formally nominate Serzh Sargsyan for the office of prime minister.
-The coalition partner Armenian Revolutionary Federation-Dashnaksutyun (ARF-D) supported the ruling Republican Party’s decision, as did most of the opposition Prosperous Armenia Party caucus.
+The Republican Party held its meeting outside of the capital Yerevan and unanimously voted to formally nominate Serzh Sargsyan for the office of prime minister.
+The coalition partner, the Armenian Revolutionary Federation, supported the ruling Republican Party's decision, as did most of the opposition Prosperous Armenia party caucus.

+Meanwhile, the Way Out Alliance emerged as a pro-European and anti-Russian political alliance, which actively participated in street protests supporting Nikol Pashinyan following Serzh Sargsyan's nomination for prime minister.
+The alliance believed that Sargsyan was largely controlled by Moscow and labelled him a 'dictator' who rigged elections.
+Noting the rise of anti-Russian sentiments in the country, the alliance called for Armenia to develop closer ties with the European Union.